Leaf-Agriculture/docs/docs/operations_endpoints.md

 Trimble
 ```

-When unsure about the format or there can be more than one format in the same
+When unsure about the format or when there can be more than one format in the same
 zip, you can use our generic uploader and Leaf will detect the files present.
 For that, set `provider` to `Leaf` and don't include `fileFormat`.
 Leaf will detect files present in a number of different ways and hierarchies and
 create/return one file id for each detection.
 This is very important because it's
 slightly different than when uploading a zip file you are sure refers to the
 same operation and same provider, creating only one file even if the zip contains
-multiple files for the same operation
+multiple files for the same operation.

 <Tabs
   defaultValue="sh"